 March 20, 2022, Israel

 about 61 years ago my dear mother, may she rest in peace, gave birth to a son.
 I am sure she was thrilled.
 I can just picture her beautiful smile.
 Oh what I would give to see that smile again!
 What I would do to see her smile.
-As Al Jolson said, I'd walk a million miles for one of your smiles, my mame.
+As Al Jolson sang, I'd walk a million miles for one of your smiles, my mame.

 True words, so true.

 My world has come crashing down, my house has collapsed and no bricks are still standing, like an Israeli house hit by a rocket from Gaza and I am standing in the ruins wondering how to continue.

 And people, well meaning people offer useless advice.
 They try to soften the pain.
 But I do not want the pain to be softened, I want the pain to guide me.
 More than anything I know that the pain connects me.